 June 20-22, 2023

 Tuition of $1,375 includes:

-• In-person attendance at the SHA school, as well as digital course materials and lunch each day;
+• In-person attendance at the SHA school, as well as course materials, snacks, water and lunch each day; and

 • Access to future scheduled conference calls with the instructors.